panva/node-oidc-provider/docs/README.md

 Statically Configured Clients

 An array of client metadata objects representing statically configured OAuth 2.0 and OpenID Connect clients.
 These clients are persistent, do not expire, and remain available throughout the authorization server's lifetime.
-For dynamic client discovery, the authorization server will invoke the adapter's `find` method when encountering unregistered client identifiers.
+For dynamic client resolution, the authorization server will invoke the adapter's `find` method when encountering unregistered client identifiers.

 To restrict the authorization server to only statically configured clients and disable dynamic registration, configure the adapter to return falsy values for client lookup operations (e.g., `return Promise.resolve()`).